 It has been said that life begins at the end of your comfort zone, so then why are so many afraid of stepping outside of it?
 I will tell you why.
 Being inside your comfort zone minimizes stress and risk, keeping you at a low anxiety level.
 This makes it very easy to never push the boundaries, because it’s pretty darn comfy inside the safety of your little bubble.

 Everyday activities like taking a shower, cooking dinner and going to work don’t create any apprehension because they are familiar.
-Whereas flying across the world, eating strange foreign foods and not speaking the language of an area will undoubtedly cause trepidation.
+Whereas flying across the world, eating weird foods and not speaking the language of an area will undoubtedly cause trepidation.

 Unfortunately, if you stay inside of these boundaries you’ll be missing out on the incredible benefits of taking a risk.
 It can lead to personal growth; expanding your mindset, teaching you valuable lessons, increasing your confidence and limiting regrets.
 Once you step out of the norm once it can lead to a snowball effect, where each consecutive time gets a little bit easier and your comfort zone expands bigger and bigger.